kdshea/SEI-Project-1-Tetris/README.md

 # Day 5 Tuesday July 19

-* Check for full rows and clearing them
+* x Check for full rows and clearing them
-* Change score and line count
+* x Change score and line count
-* High scores
+* x High scores
 * Rotate:
   * keep track of number of rotations
   * select array of new rotation